SAFA Regional League

 The SAFA Regional League, known as the Hollywoodbets Regional League for sponsorship reasons, is the fourth tier of domestic football in the South African football pyramid.
+It sits below the SAFA Second Division and above the LFA Super League, and is administered by the South African Football Association through its provincial and regional structures.

-As of 2023, each region plays in a league of 18 teams, with the top two teams being promoted to the SAFA Second Division.
+Each divisional league promotes its champion into inter-regional play-offs, from which teams advance to the SAFA Second Division.
 Most teams are made up of players under the age of 19.